Pawnshop Loan: What Is It & How Does It Work?

 Alternative Loan Options

-If you qualify for a personal loan, the loan amount will be given to you in a lump sum, which you then repay over a course of monthly installments.
-The money can be used for any purpose.
+If you qualify for a personal loan, the loan amount will be given to you in a lump sum, which you then typically repay (plus interest) in monthly installments over the term of the loan, often two to seven years.
+The money can be used for virtually any purpose.

-Personal loans payments are reported to the credit reporting bureaus, and on-time payments can help boost your credit score.
+Personal loans payments are reported to the credit reporting bureaus, and on-time payments can help you build a positive credit profile.

 The Takeaway